FoolCode/SphinxQL-Query-Builder/README.md

 ## Code Quality

 The majority of the methods in the package have been unit tested.
-The unit tests are run both in PHP and HHVM.

 The only methods that have not been fully tested are the Helpers, which are mostly simple shorthands for SQL strings.